 How can we help you find your perfect cover?

-Life insurance with a risky occupation
+How do I get life insurance with a risky occupation?

 Do you consider your job to be high-risk?
 Sometimes, what insurers would call a riskier occupation is very different to what we would all generally consider to be high-risk, particularly when looking at different types of insurance product.
 Luckily, in our experience, there are rough rules that most insurers follow, which we’ve explained here.